 3. the code of conduct set out by the government which applies to civil servants

-One charity's story gives testament to this and there are others.
+One charity's story gives testament to this, among others.

 African children in their thousands will keep walking vast distances to school.